thiagomorato/angular-assessment/README.md

 To install dependencies: `$ bower install`

 Unfortunatelly I can't put the node server here so there is now way to explore it using the browser, I decided to keep it here for code analysis.
+Also the CSS or UI was not in the scope of this accessment.